 These Terms & Conditions relate to both current and prospective students

 Application and Enrolment

-Application Forms and other College documents are available in a number of formats.
-For further information and to request an alternative format, please contact our Marketing Dept. on 028 7127 6402 or email email@example.com
+The College welcomes applications / enrolments for study for both full time and part time courses.
+We encourage all applicants to apply online via www.nwrc.ac.uk/apply.
+Application Forms and other College documents can be made available in alternative formats on request where possible.
+For further information and to request an alternative format, please contact our Marketing & PR Dept. on 02871 276402 or email email@example.com.

 Course Entry Requirements

 The minimum course entry requirements are outlined within the Admissions and Enrolments Policy.
 However, specific entry requirements for individual courses can be found in the College Prospectus and online at www.nwrc.ac.uk/course-guides

 The College will determine the equivalency of entry requirements in line with the Regulated Qualifications Framework (RQF).